 Chantal knew she wasn’t more than a few centimeters shorter than the diminutive woman, but she doubted she’d manage quite so easily.
 Maya seemed to notice her unease.

 “It helps to put a hand to his shoulder for balance,” Maya suggested.
 “Make sure your foot is secure in the stirrup.
-Then, use it and the reigns to pull yourself up.”
+Then, use it and the saddle to pull yourself up.”

 Chantal nodded and wedged her foot into the stirrup.
-She found the reigns and hauled herself up, but she overbalanced when she tried to swing her leg over and barely managed to catch herself.
+She hauled herself up, but she overbalanced when she tried to swing her leg over and barely managed to catch herself.

 “It’s a bit more difficult than riding a retesh,” said Maya.
 “It takes everyone a few tries.”

-Chantal tried and failed two more times before she found the balance she needed without head butting Maya in the back.
+Chantal tried and failed two more times before she found the balance she needed to clamber on, even with Maya’s help.
 Maya congratulated her before proceeding to instruct her in flying safety.

 Chantal found the thick leather belts attached to the back of the saddle and secured herself.
-The riding skirt made it cumbersome, but the feeling of being held in place made her less nervous about flying atop a great beast she’d just met.
+The riding skirt made felt cumbersome, bunched up as it was after her less than graceful ascension into the saddle, but she dared not shift before the straps were secure for fear of falling.
+Afterwards, moving more than a couple of centimeters was impossible, but the feeling of being held in place made her less nervous about flying atop a great beast she’d just met.

 Maya nodded before leaning toward Tricon’s massive head.
 “Take it easy today, friend.
 Chantal’s never ridden before.”

-A startled squeak escaped her throat, and she clutched the reigns like a lifeline when his weight shifting off his forelegs rocked them backward.
-Her heartbeat thundered in her ears.
-The safety straps held fast without giving in the least, and it was reassuring.
+A startled squeak escaped her throat, and she clutched the riding straps like a lifeline when his weight shifting off his forelegs rocked Maya and her backward.
+Chantal’s heartbeat thundered in her ears.
+The safety harness held fast without giving in the least, and it was reassuring.

 Within seconds, the great shoulder muscles bunched behind the saddle, and Tricon leapt.
-The air was forced out of Chantal’s lungs causing her to grunt as the force of it surprised her.
+The force of it surprised her, forcing air out of Chantal’s lungs in a grunt.
 Tricon unfurled his wings and began pumping the air.

-It was as if everything dropped away.
-Nothing existed except the three of them and the sky with the forest rushing by beneath them and the mountains ahead.
+It was as if everything had dropped away.
+Nothing existed except the three of them and the sky, with the forest rushing by beneath them and the mountains ahead.
 It took Chantal a moment to remember to breathe.

-Tricon carried them over the forest and two mountains.
-The second summit had sheered off in places, leaving an intimidating cliff sheltering a stretch of beach beneath.
+Tricon carried them over the forest and between two mountains.
+The second summit had sheared off in places, leaving a cliff sheltering a stretch of beach beneath.
 Once they were over it, Tricon glided around in a gentle circle.

-The Yekaran brought them around to what looked like a makeshift picnic area with a fire pit and three boulders long since polished smooth by the waves arranged like benches and one dragon sized plate.
-As they neared the ground, Tricon shifted his weight and backwinged into a soft landing that left him ankle deep in the sand.
+The Yekaran brought them to what looked like a makeshift picnic area with a fire pit flanked by two flat, oblong boulders long since polished smooth by the waves and one that looked almost like a dragon sized plate.
+As they neared the ground, Tricon shifted his angle and backwinged into a soft landing that left him ankle deep in the sand.

 Chantal undid the straps with a minimum of fumbling once he’d settled down onto his belly.
 She swung her leg over and misjudged the distance to the ground.
 Luckily a sandy beach was a much more comfortable place to fall than a paved courtyard, and tumbling onto her rear from the back of a fully-grown male dragon only damaged her pride.